I'm a writer, spiritual director, and retreat facilitator.

 It's also an unbelievable privilege to be the mother of my three children, Declan, Ronan, and Healy.

 It's from within these callings to motherhood and spiritual direction that my dream to be a writer has finally been fulfilled.
 Over the last two years, I've been exploring the question: how can I meet the divine in my children and in myself, within the mess of daily life?
-My first book, a retreat in daily life for mothers, to create space to explore the spiritual dynamics of motherhood from within its mundane mess, has been born in response to that question.
-Songs of Motherhood: Forty Days of Reflection will be published in Spring 2019.
+My first book, contemplative reflections that invite moms to explore the spiritual dynamics of motherhood from within its mundane mess, has been born in response to that question.
+This Life That Is Ours: Motherhood as Spiritual Practice will be published in Spring 2019.